bradleysigma/tirules/questions.md

 ### Subatomic Splicer (Technology)
 - "A player cannot produce ships in a system that contains other players’ ships".
 Does this apply to _Subatomic Splicer_?

+### Homesick Phantom - Fragment Reality (Hero)
+- If the Rebellion player places a fighter on Homesick Phantom, are they required to use a plastic fighter, or may they use entirely cardboard fighter tokens?
+- If the Rebellion player wishes to place a ship that is currently on Homesick Phantom onto the game board without triggering the purge (e.g. they wish to produce the ship normally), are they able to do so?

+### Resonance Generator (Breakthrough)
+- Does the Rebellion player make a breakthrough roll for The Fracture during setup?

 ## The Clans of Saar

 ### Floating Factory (Unit)